Sanjay Subrahmanyan: Discography

 Sanjay Subrahmanyan was the featured in the documentary film "Aaraar Aasaippadaar" by filmmaker Prasanna Ramaswamy; the documentary film was screened in November 2006 in Chennai.

 He also featured in the Season 1 & 2 of Coke Studio Tamil.
 In 2023, Sanjay Subrahmanyan made his debut as a playback singer in a Tamil film, Lucky Man.

 His latest album Anbenum Peruveli (Tamil) translates to "the grand expanse called love".
-Named in Tamil by A. S. Panneerselvan, this musical project was commissioned by Metakovan aka Vignesh Sundaresan and conceived by Onemai Foundation.
+Named in Tamil by A. S. Panneerselvan, this musical project was commissioned by Metakovan Vignesh Sundaresan and conceived by Onemai Foundation.
 The various artistic interpretations and responses to reimagining the poetry of the 19th Century Tamil saint Ramalinga Adigal, popularly known as Vallalar has been an act of contemplation by all those involved.
 At its core, Anbenum Peruveli is the musical exploration by singer Sanjay Subrahmanyan, in presenting Vallalar in his voice, as an original and new musical collaboration with the composer Sean Roldan.

 Sanjay Subrahmanyan's discography is presented below.